ksylvan/ansible-laptop/README.md

 Start with cloning this repository.

-### For Fedora and MacOS:
+### For Fedora, Ubuntu, and MacOS:

-Peruse the playbooks in `playbooks/YourOS/`.
+Peruse the playbooks in `playbooks/`.
 Modify as necessary.

-Add new Playbooks here, then run:
+Add new Playbooks here, following the existing structure, then run:

 ```
 make